-Brexit Was Always a British Existential Crisis
+Why Britain Brexited

 To Attlee, the prospect of Britain joining the EEC signaled a seismic change in the country’s foreign and economic policy.
 It would prioritize Britain’s relationship with Europe over the rest of the world and cede national control for regional influence.
 “We are going to be confined in our powers of running our own affairs,” he said.
 “It might be right, it may be wrong, but do not make any mistake: It is entirely different from anything we have had before.”
 In the EEC, he went on, Britain would become a mere “appendage to Europe.”

-As Britain held its first referendum on European membership in 1973, one Margaret Thatcher, then leader of the Conservative opposition, set out the counterargument.
+As Britain held its first referendum on European membership, in 1975, one Margaret Thatcher, then leader of the Conservative opposition, set out the counterargument.
 "If Britain were to withdraw,” Thatcher told voters, “we might imagine that we could regain complete national sovereignty.
 But it would, in fact, be an illusion.
 Our lives would be increasingly influenced by the EEC, yet we would have no say in decisions which would vitally affect us.”
 Attlee had raised the question of control, Thatcher had countered with influence.

 In the first few decades of Britain’s flirtation with Europe, followed by its full membership in the EEC, opposition to U.K. involvement was found on both the left and the right of the political spectrum.
 This began to change after Thatcher became prime minister.
-In 1988, the president of the European Commission, Jacques Delors, addressed Britain’s Trades Union Congress, the country’s biggest collection of organized labor—and set off an avalanche that reshaped British politics, endearing Europe to the left and radicalizing conservative Euroskepticism in the process.
+In 1988, the president of the European Commission, Jacques Delors, addressed Britain’s Trades Union Congress, the country’s biggest collection of organized labor—and set off an avalanche that reshaped British politics, endearing Europe to the left and radicalizing conservative euroskepticism in the process.
 Delors had already told the European Parliament that within 10 years, 80 percent of economic and social legislation in the region would be decided at the European level.
 He also described the Commission as an “embryo European government.”
 But then in September he visited Britain, winning a standing ovation from union members after urging them to support his bid to build a “platform of guaranteed social rights,” including the right to collective bargaining.

 Less than two weeks later, addressing the College of Europe in Bruges, Thatcher gave her response.
-“Britain does not dream of some cosy, isolated existence on the fringes of the European Community,” she insisted.
+“Britain does not dream of some cozy, isolated existence on the fringes of the European Community,” she insisted.
 “Our destiny is in Europe, as part of the Community.”
 Then she delivered her warning: Europe should not “suppress nationhood and concentrate power,” she said.
 “We have not successfully rolled back the frontiers of the state in Britain, only to see them reimposed at a European level with a European superstate exercising a new dominance from Brussels.”

 Here was the crux of the matter.
 Europe was no longer a threat to Attlee’s socialist consensus, the British political class felt, but the new Thatcherite consensus.
 The fear had changed, but the philosophical question was the same: Who held control?
 Thatcher favored cooperation with Europe—influence within Europe—but not at the expense of control over the basics of statehood: borders, money, and laws.